Do you want to start Gym business plan?

 5.2.1 Residential Community

 Our primary customers will be the residents living in the surrounding areas.
-This will include families as well as single people.
+This category will include families as well as single people.
 They are expected to utilize most of our resources, including the main exercise area, group exercise, and game courts.

 5.2.2 Athletes